All Input Tests

 How CPS is Calculated

 CPS = total clicks ÷ test seconds.
 A 10-second test with 73 clicks is 7.3 CPS.
-We use your selected duration as the divisor so results stay comparable across attempts.
+Our main CPS test uses your selected duration as the divisor so results stay comparable across attempts.
 See the methodology page for timing details and rounding.

 What is a Good CPS?